FOGO stands for food organics garden organics. This is the lime-green lid bin for placing food scraps and garden organics and is emptied weekly.

 I live in an apartment/unit.
 How does FOGO work for me?

-Strata managers have been contacted and informed of the changes and are responsible for circulating the information onto the tenants.
-The City is
+Strata managers were contacted and informed of the changes and were responsible for circulating the information onto the tenants.

-Waste educational material have been distributed to residents to help with the transition to FOGO.
+Waste educational materials have been distributed to residents to help with using the 3-bin FOGO system.

 For more waste education please contact your strata manager or the City's waste and recycling team.